aws-samples/aws-cdk-examples/python/serverless-backend/README.md

                 6. Create a HTTPS Post Request
                 7. Select the POST command and paste the API Gateway URL.
-                8. Append “/form” at the end of the URL 9.Go to Headers and add a key “Authorization” with the value being the saved value IdToken
+                8. Append “/form” at the end of the URL
+                9. Go to Headers and add a key “Authorization” with the value being the saved value IdToken
                 10. Go to Body and select raw.
 Change the blue “Text” setting to “JSON”
                 11. In the test area create a request in JSON.
 Image details must be in base64 format {
                     "userid": "myUserID",
                     "photo": "image details"
                 }
+                12. Click “Send” on the top right.
+This should return a “Success!” message in the response

+                You should see the uploaded object in your deployed S3 bucket, and its metadata in DynamoDB table!